 First, it should pass the “eye test”.
 Can people look at your design and essentially get the same impression?
 Can they perceive the feel you want them to have?

-Rely on common sense.
-Don’t use fonts that are hard to read.
-Stay away from harsh colors.
-You may think these are a great way to stand out, but bad fonts and colors do more harm than good.
+Don’t use fonts that are hard to read, and stay away from harsh colors.
+You may think these are a great way to stand out, but bad fonts and abrasive colors do more harm than good.
 The same is true for blurry or distorted images.

 It’s much better to have a simple design than to create something complex or confusing.
-We’ll explore this in more depth in a section that follows.
+We will explore this in more depth in the section that follows.

 Brand Design Tips

 1. Design Tools

-If your budget won’t allow you to hire a professional designer, then it may be best to do it yourself.
+If your budget doesn’t allow you to hire a professional designer, it may be best to do it yourself.
 Great design is a combination of skill and creativity.
 It will take some practice to develop a polished design.

 Here are some great online tools you can use:

 While most of these have paid plans, you can do a lot with the free versions.

 2. Know Your File Types

 You must also know what file type (extensions) to use in each circumstance.

-The quality and flexibility of file types is important as well.
+The quality and flexibility of file types are essential as well.
 Rastor files are built on pixels and have a defined size.
 JPG and PNG files are common rastor file types (see below).
-However, resizing these images to fit certain spaces sacrifices resolution quality.
+However, resizing these images to fit specific spaces sacrifices resolution quality.

-But vector files do not have the same limitations of rastor images.
-These use proportional formulas instead of pixels.
-This makes them easy to resize without compromising the quality of the image.
+But vector files do not have the same limitations as rastor images.
+These use proportional formulas instead of pixels, making them easy to resize without compromising the quality of the picture.

 You should have a vector file for all brand designs you create.
 These are used to make t-shirts, business cards, or other brand assets.

 The most common image types are:

-- Jpeg (or .jpg) are the smallest file type.
-These images take up less space, but can lose some resolution quality.
+- Jpeg (or .jpg) is the smallest file type.
+These images take up less space but can lose some resolution quality.